Home Alone: Filming

-For the film within a film, Angels with Filthy Souls (the title of which parodies the 1938 crime film Angels with Dirty Faces), shooting took only one day, on the final "test day" prior to the official start of principal photography.
+For the film within a film, Angels with Filthy Souls (the title of which parodies the 1938 crime film Angels with Dirty Faces), shooting took one day, on the final "test day" prior to the official start of principal photography.
 To create the illusion that the film was an authentic 1940s gangster film, the scene was filmed on black-and-white negative film, and Johnny's office featured props from that era.
 Like much of the film, most of the sequence was shot with low, wide angles that, according to journalist Darryn King, "capture the action as if a child were perceiving it".
 Originally, Ralph Foody was to play Snakes and Michael Guido was to play Johnny, but since Foody had recently undergone knee replacement surgery, he was unable to do the death scene where Snakes drops to his knees, leading to the roles being switched.

 Cinematographer Julio Macat recalled that Pesci was more difficult to work with than Culkin.
 The older actor believed some of the dialogue was not of a quality commensurate with his acting ability.
 He also resented the early unit calls, since they prevented him from starting his day with nine holes of golf as he preferred to do.
 After he took the assistant director by the collar one day to complain about this, daily call times were moved back from 7 to 9 a.m. to accommodate his rounds.
-On the other end of the schedule, the crew had limited time to film the many nighttime scenes, since Culkin could not work any later than 10 p.m. due to his age.
+However, strict child labor laws limiting Culkin to a 10 p.m. finish meant the crew had limited time to shoot night scenes.

+During the scene where Kate forces her son, Kevin, to sleep in the attic due to him misbehaving, O'Hara struggled to say the line "Then say it again, it'll maybe happen" as she found it horrific to say to a child.

 Pesci said in a 2022 interview with People of working with Culkin, "I intentionally limited my interactions with him to preserve the dynamic" and made sure not "to come across on the screen that we were in any way friendly" in order to "maintain the integrity of the adversarial relationship".